deepanshug4/deepanshug4/README.md

 Senior Data Analyst with experience building analytics solutions at **Uber** and **Agoda**.
 I specialize in product analytics, experimentation, automation, and data-driven decision making using SQL and Python.

-This GitHub showcases portfolio projects inspired by real-world analytics problems, including interactive dashboards, product analytics case studies, machine learning applications, and end-to-end analytics workflows.
+This GitHub showcases projects across **Product Analytics, Data Science, and Machine Learning**—from interactive analytics dashboards and SQL case studies to deep learning research and computer vision applications.

 ---

-## 📌 Experience Highlights
+# 📌 Experience Highlights

 - 🚗 Senior Data Analyst — **Agoda**
 - 🚕 Data Analyst — **Uber**